CaMcIntosh/SQL/Climate Conference Analysis/README.md

 - **events** – Conference sessions (keynotes, panels, workshops)
 - **hotels** – Hotel details for VIP accommodations

-The schema is defined in `schema.sql`.
+The schema and seed data are defined in `schema.sql`.

 ---

 ## Queries Included
 All queries are documented in `queries.sql`.
-Each query is preceded by the question it answers.
+Each query is preceded by the business question it answers.

-### Query topics include:
+The queries address scenarios such as:
-1. Identifying VIPs without hotel reservations (LEFT JOIN + NULL filtering)
+- Identifying VIPs without hotel reservations (LEFT JOIN + NULL filtering)
-2. Listing all VIPs and their event participation (LEFT JOIN)
+- Listing all VIPs and their event participation, including non-presenters
-3. Finding confirmed welcome party attendees and their hotels (INNER JOIN)
+- Finding confirmed welcome party attendees and their hotel assignments
-4. Producing a full VIP status roster using multiple LEFT JOINs
+- Producing a full VIP status roster using multiple LEFT JOINs
-5. Counting VIPs attending the thank-you dinner by hotel (aggregation with COUNT and GROUP BY)
+- Counting VIPs attending the thank-you dinner by hotel (aggregation)
-6. Mapping feedback assignments using a self-join
+- Mapping feedback assignments using self-joins
-7. Detecting reciprocal (two-way) feedback relationships
+- Detecting reciprocal (two-way) feedback relationships
-8. Identifying reviewers assigned to keynote presenters
+- Identifying reviewers assigned to keynote presenters

 ---